derivia/study-notes/notes/WEB.md

 #### Alignment

-Learn how the principles of alignment can help you when designing.

 * [ ] [Alignment Design principle of Graphic Design](https://www.youtube.com/watch?v=2kokQi9vb6E)
 * [ ] [Alignment Principle Of Design](https://254-online.com/alignment-principle-design/)
 * [ ] [The Art Of Alignment In Graphic Design](https://www.designmantic.com/blog/art-of-alignment-graphic-design/)
 * [ ] [Introduction to Alignment](https://uxengineer.com/principles-of-design/alignment/)

 #### Proximity

-Learn how the principles of proximity can help you when designing.

 * [ ] [Proximity Design principle of Graphic Design](https://www.youtube.com/watch?v=xUdqSiI_G8Y)
 * [ ] [How to Use Proximity Effectively](https://www.edgee.net/the-principles-of-graphic-design-how-to-use-proximity-effectively/)